joe-tillotson/angular-using-auth-code/README.md

 ## Using Docker

+From the command line, run `npm run compose:up`.

-This launch configuration will start up the web service, accessible via port 3100, as well as enable remote debugging, accessible via port 9222.
+From VSCode use the launch configuration which will start up the web service, accessible via port 3100, as well as enable remote debugging, accessible via port 9222.
 It will also monitor the source code directory for changes, recompiling on the fly and restarting ng serve within the container.